dsa-ou/allowed/README.md

 ### Extra checks

-To check if the attribute access `variable.method` is allowed, the program needs to know the type of `variable`.
-For that purpose, it uses the `pytype` type checker, which only works with Python versions 3.7 to 3.10.
+To check if the attribute access `variable.method` is allowed, `allowed` needs to know the type of `variable`.
+For that purpose, it uses the `pytype` type checker, if it's installed and the Python version is 3.10.

-For installation instructions, see [its website](https://google.github.io/pytype).
-On Windows, you must first install [WSL](https://learn.microsoft.com/en-us/windows/wsl/).

 By default, `allowed` skips method call checks because they slow down the process.
 You can enable these checks with option `-m` or `--methods`, for example